NikhilSDate/FastGDPJEI/readme.md

 Two major drawbacks of geosolver are that it does not automatically detect text regions, and that it is quite slow, especially on complex images containing many lines or circles.
 Lu et al.'s InterGPS uses the geosolver diagram parser before using ReinaNet to detect the positions of text and other diagram elements.
 InterGPS then uses the online paid service MathPix to recognize text.
 Finally, InterGPS cuses the detected primitives and text to generate diagram logic forms.
 Since InterGPS uses the results of the geosolver diagram parser to generate diagram logic forms, it is slower than geosolver.
-Chen et al. use the initial three layers of RetinaNet 101 to extract diagram features.
-NeuralGPS uses predicting diagram elements as an auxiliary task but does not explicitly detect points or the relations between points, lines and circles.
+Chen et al.'s NGS (Neural Geometry Solver) uses the initial three layers of RetinaNet 101 to extract diagram features.
+NGS uses predicting diagram elements as an auxiliary task but does not explicitly detect points or the relations between points, lines and circles.
+The diagram features along with text features are then used to solve the geometry problem.

 ### Using clustering with the Hough Transform

 Using clustering to refine the predictions of the Hough Line Transform has been used by [Liu et al.](https://www.mdpi.com/1424-8220/19/24/5378/htm).
-This tool uses a very similar approach.
+FastGDP uses a very similar approach.
 One major difference is that FastGDP uses the probabilistic Hough Transform to detect lines, but converts every detected line back to the rho-theta form.
 This generally results in less false positives in practice.
 Also, while calculating the average rho and theta for each cluster, FastGDP computes a weighted average using the lengths of the detected lines as weights. <TODO>
-To my knowledge, the combine approach of parameter selection and clustering for circle detection using the Hough Transform has not been proposed before.
+To my knowledge, the combined approach of using parameter selection and clustering with the Circle Hough Transform has not been proposed before.

-## Comparison to past work
+## Comparison with past work

-Also, FastGDP is unable to detect symbols for perpendicular and parallel lines, equal line segments etc.
-The main advantage of FastGDP over the geosolver diagram parser is speed, and the ability to detect and recognize text and associate it with diagram points.
+The main advantage of FastGDP over geosolver and is speed, and the ability to automatically detect and recognize text and associate it with diagram points.
+Regardless of the kind of diagram, FastGDP is usually 4-5 times faster than geosolver.
+Also, unlike InterGPS, FastGDP does not use a proprietary paid OCR API for recognizing text.
-This makes the result of FastGDP more interpretable than those of NeuralGPS's diagram parser.
+Since FastGDP explicitly detects lines, circles, points, and the relations between them, the output of FastGDP is more interpretable than that of NeuralGPS.
+Similar to geosolver, FastGDP is unable to detect symbols for perpendicular and parallel lines, equal line segments etc. InterGPS can detect a wide variety of diagram symbols, including parallel, perpendicular, and equal lines.
 While the primitives detected by FastGDP are usually very accurate due to the clustering-based method described below, compared to the geosolver diagram parser, the primitive detection accuracy of FastGDP is lower, especially on very complex diagrams.
 The text detection and recognition accuracy of FastGDP is lower than that of InterGPS.
-However, FastGDP does not use a proprietary paid text recognition service like MathPix.

-## Clustering based hough
 ## Quickstart
 First clone or download the repository

-Import the diagram_graph_builder.py file from the diagram_parser module
+Import the `diagram_graph_builder.py` file from the diagram_parser module

-Load your diagram image using opencv and call the parse_diagram method on it
+Load your diagram image using opencv (diagram image should have 3 channels) and call the parse_diagram method on it

 The parse_diagram method returns a tuple (interpretation, lines, circles). lines and circles are both dictionaries.
 Interpretation is an instance of the Interpretation class.

-Go down to the section on the Interpretation object to learn how to use the information it contains.
+You can find more information on how to use the results of the `parse_diagram` method below

 Note that FastGDP does not give good results if the diagram image is either very small or very large.
 The best results are obtained when the width and height of the image are between 150 and 350 pixels

+### How to use the results of `parse_diagram`
+parse_diagram returns a tuple `(interpretation, lines, circles)`.

-## The Interpretation object
+#### Interpretation
+An `Interpretation` object contains the instance variables `points`, `lines`, and `circles`. `points` is a list of instances of the `Point` class.
+`lines` and `circles` are both dictionaries.
+Each key in `lines` is the ID of a line (used to refer to that line in point properties) and the corresponding value is that line in Hesse normal form.
+Each key in `circles` is the ID of a circle and the corresponding value of the circle specfied in the (x, y, r) format where (x, y) are the coordinates of the center and r is the radius

+#### Point
 Iterating over interpretation in a for loop will yield the points in the interpretation one at a time.
-The point object has attributes containing the label, coordintes of the point and a list of properties.
+The point object has instance variables `label`, which is the label of the point, `coords`, which are the coordinates of the point in the image, and `properties`, which is a list of the properties of the point.
+If a label is detected for a point, the label is a single uppercase letter.
+Otherwise, the label is of the form p<x> where x is an integer.

+#### Point properties

-Currently, each property is a tuple where the first element is either lieson or centerof and the second element is a reference to either a line of circle.
+Each point property is a tuple where the first element is either the string "lieson" or the string "centerof" and the second element is the ID of either a line of circle.
-If the second element refers to a line, it will be of the form l<x>.
-The lines dict will contain l<x> as a key.
-The corresponding value will be the line in the hesse normal form.
+If the second element refers to a line, the ID is of the form l<x>, where x is an integer.
+The `lines` dictionary will contain l<x> as a key and the corresponding value will be the line in Hesse normal form.
-If the second element of the property tuple is of the form c<x>, it refers to a circle.
-You can get the circle in the (x, y, radius) format from the circle dict by passing the circle id as the key.
+If the second element of the property tuple refers to a circle,  the ID is of the form c<x>, where c is an integer.
+The `circles` dictionary will contain x<x> as a key, and the corresponding value will be the circle in the (x, y, r) format.
-If the code thinks that the point has a label, the point's label will be a single uppercase letter.
-If the code thinks the point does not have

-## A basic overview of how this tool works
+## An overview of how FastGDP works

 When you make a call to parse_diagram, first, the text regions in the diagram are detected using connected component analysis.
 Next, text is removed from the image and the primitives (lines and circles) are detected.